huggingface/transformers/docs/source/add_new_model.rst

 we found that the fundamental design choices and philosophies of the library are crucial to efficiently scale 🤗 Transformers while keeping maintenance costs at a reasonable level.

-A good first starting point to better understand the library, recommend that you read the :doc:`documenation of our philosophy <philosophy>`.
+A good first starting point to better understand the library is to read the :doc:`documentation of our philosophy <philosophy>`.
 As a result of our way of working, there are some choices that we try to apply to all
 models: